OSCPU/NutShell/README.md

 on behalf of University of Chinese Academy of Sciences (UCAS, 中国科学院大学).
 The goal was to boot Linux + Debian and tapeout the chip.
 Students have put a lot of effort into achieving such a goal.

+**Where can I find the original NOOP repo?**

+NOOP is designed as a programming assignment for educational purpose.
+It is still unstable and may be redesigned every year.
+Therefore there is no official release for NOOP yet.

+But here are some reference implementations:
+* Code in this NutShell repo before 2019/08/27 can be considered as NOOP designed in 2019.
+* [Here](https://github.com/nju-mips/noop-lo) is an implementation of NOOP designed by students in NJU at 2018.
+This is the CPU design which won the 2nd prize in LoongsonCup18.
+It is designed with Chisel, too.
+But note that the ISA is mips32, since the contest is held by Loongson.
+Also the implementation is very different from the one above.

 **Why can I still find the name NOOP in the code as well as the commit logs after 2019/08/27?**